kimpal/Dave3625-1_21H_intro_to_AI/Assignment2/README.md

 In this case the goal is to predict the closing price for one specific date so therefore the regression algorithm is best suited in this case.

 After some more reashertc the DecisionTreeRegressor(2) seemed promising.
-So that algorithem was chosen to
+So that algorithem was chosen to the use case.

 Source:
 #1 https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9154061&isnumber=9153968